whirlplatform/whirl/README.md

 ## Demo

-You can try Whirl Platform on the our demo server.
+You can try Whirl Platform on our demo server.

 #### Application